goto40/self-dsl/docs/xtext_model_validation.md

      typing, when saving, or upon explicit request (see: org.eclipse.xtext.validation.CheckType;
      press "F3" when having the cursor on @Check)
-   * The rule above checks elements of type "KComponent".
+   * The rule above checks elements of type "Entity".
      Errors/warning, if present, are attached to this model element.
    * A rule can generate "errors", "warnings" und "infos".
      The ID (in our case "INVALID_NAME") allows a rule to be identified later, e.g., when
      implementing HotFixes for specific validation violations.
+   * Why did we use "TYPE_NAME" instead of ENTITY_NAME?
+(Hint: ENTITY_NAME does
+     not exist; How are Type and Entity related to each other?)